-The Company has completed a study to assess whether an ownership change, as defined by Section 382 of the Internal Revenue Code, had occurred from the Company's formation through December 31, 2020.
+The Company has completed a study to assess whether an ownership change, as defined by Section 382 of the Code, had occurred from the Company's formation through December 31, 2022.
 Based upon this study, the Company determined that an ownership change occurred during 2018.
-Accordingly, the Company reduced its deferred tax assets related to the federal net operating loss carryforwards that are anticipated to expire unused as a result of these ownership changes.
+Accordingly, the Company reduced its deferred tax assets related to the federal NOL carryforwards that are anticipated to expire unused as a result of these ownership changes.
 These tax attributes were excluded from deferred tax assets with a corresponding reduction of the valuation allowance with no net effect on income tax expense or the effective tax rate.
 Future ownership changes may further limit the Company's ability to utilize its remaining tax attributes.
+The 2019 through 2021 tax years remain open to examination by the Internal Revenue Service and various other state tax agencies.
+These taxing authorities have the authority to examine those tax years until the applicable statute of limitations expire.

-The 2017 through 2019 tax years remain open to examination by the Internal Revenue Service and various other state tax agencies.
+The 2019 through 2021 tax years remain open to examination by the Internal Revenue Service and various other state tax agencies.
 These taxing authorities have the authority to examine those tax years until the applicable statute of limitations expire.

-The Company did not recognize any material interest or penalties related to income taxes for the years ended December 31, 2020 and 2019.
+The Company did not recognize any material interest or penalties related to income taxes for the years ended December 31, 2022 and 2021.